Criminals, Museums, National Park Service, Pop Culture, Travel

 Lewis G. Reynolds-Osborn Oldroyd & Abraham Lincoln.

-Mr. Reynolds continued in charge of the Lincoln memorial collection until 1936, when he retired after suffering a stroke.
-He returned to his home at 39 North Tenth street in Richmond to convalesce but never worked again.
+Mr. Reynolds continued in charge of the Lincoln Memorial collection until 1936 when he retired after suffering a stroke.
+He returned to his home at 39 North Tenth Street in Richmond to convalesce but never worked again.
 Custodian Reynolds met a sad and untimely end.
-On August 21, 1940, police and fire were called to the Reynolds home at 39 North Tenth street where, upon entry, Reynolds was found seated in an invalid’s chair seriously burned.
+On August 21, 1940, police and fire were called to the Reynolds home at 39 North Tenth Street where, upon entry, Reynolds was found seated in an invalid’s chair seriously burned.
 His clothing caught fire when the tip of a lighted match ignited his clothing while his nurse, Mrs. Anna Farlowe, was in the kitchen preparing his evening meal.
 Investigators believed the accident took place while Reynolds was trying to light his pipe.
 His wife Mary, who heard his screams for help, rushed to his aid, and with Mrs. Farlowe, succeeded in putting out the fire with blankets.
 Mr. Reynolds was taken to a nearby hospital by ambulance and both women were treated for severe burns on their hands.
-Lewis G. Reynolds died in Reid Memorial hospital in Richmond; He was 82 years old.
-Mr. Reynolds was survived by hls widow, Mary V. Reynolds; two daughters.
+Lewis G. Reynolds died in Reid Memorial Hospital in Richmond; He was 82 years old.
+Mr. Reynolds was survived by his widow, Mary V. Reynolds; and two daughters.
 Mrs. Horace Huffman.
 Dayton, Ohio, Mrs. John W. Clements, of Richmond; a stepson, Edward B. Williams, of Richmond; 10 grandchildren and one great-grandchild.

 Lewis G Reynolds Feb.
 12, 1929